mtrichilo/webdev/tasks/README.md

 ## Homepage

 All tasks are listed on the homepage.
-Only tasks that are assigned to the logged in user are editable.
+Only tasks that are assigned to the logged in user and their employees are editable.

+## Report

+Managers can click the 'report' button to list all of the tasks assigned to their employees.

 ## Create a new task